MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 >
     }

 We don't have too much code in this extension.
-We implement two different delegate methods.
-One is called when an image is selected, the other is called when the cancel button is tapped.
+We implement two different delegate methods: One is called when an image is selected, the other is called when the cancel button is tapped.

 Within `imagePickerControllerDidCancel` we simply hide the image picker controller by calling `dismissViewControllerAnimated` on `viewController`.

 Before we became the delegate of the image picker controller, it was automatically hidden as soon as a user hit the cancel button or selected an image.
 Now that we are the delegate, we are responsible for hiding it.

 The `imagePickerController(_:, didFinishPickingImage:)` method is also pretty simple.
 First we hide the image picker controller, then we call the `callback` and hand it the `image` that has been selected as an argument.
-After this line runs, the `TimelineViewController` will have received the image through its callback closure.
+After this line runs the `TimelineViewController` will have received the image through its callback closure.

 Let's test if that is actually working correctly.